groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 item3
 ```

-By analogy with table-row data bands, when a conditional block is related to a table, that is to a single or multiple rows of a table, it is called a ***Table-Row Conditional Block.***
+By analogy with table-row data bands, when a conditional block is related to a table, that is to a single or multiple rows of a table, it is called a ***Table-Row Conditional Block***.

 Depending on the objectives, this conditional block may occupy a different number of table rows.
 In the simplest cases, it occupies a single row, but in many cases, it occupies multiple rows of a table.